Location: Lugnano in Teverina, Province of Terni, Italy

 The students will learn the fundamentals of Roman pottery through seminars, the hands-on examination of a ceramic assemblage and field trips to ancient production centers and significant collections of material.
 In the first half of the summer school, overall concepts and the single ceramic classes with their characteristics, function, date, and provenience will be presented.
 In the second half, the participants will apply their knowledge to a pottery assemblage excavated near Lugnano.
 This element is designed to give the participants practical experience by working intensively with the directors.
 If the participants wish to do so, it will be possible to go on to publish the assemblage.

 Applications will consist of a cover letter explaining why the applicant wishes to attend, a CV, and two letters of recommendation.
-Acceptances will be made on February 15, 2023 (and thereafter if places remain available).
+Acceptances will be made on a rolling basis beginning on February 20, 2024 (and thereafter if places remain available).
 The session is expected to have 5-9 participants.

 Period(s) of Occupation: Roman, Late Antique

 Roman pottery, ceramics analysis, Roman archaeology, amphora, terra sigillata, lucerna

 Project Size: 1-24 participants